bshyuunn/bshyuunn.github.io/_posts/2024-10-14-TCP1P-CTF-2024-Blockchain-Writeup.md

   isSolved:  true
 ```
 <br>

-## **03. Executive Problem**
+## 03. Executive Problem

 > If only we managed to climb high enough, maybe we can dethrone someone?
->

-The goal of this challenge is to sequentially elevate the Player’s privileges and modify the `crain` value in the `Crain` contract.
-The Setup contract is as follows:
+The next challenge required sequentially escalating the Player’s privileges to eventually modify the `crain` value in the Crain Contract.
+The Setup Contract code is as follows:

 ```solidity
 // SPDX-License-Identifier: MIT